ec-builds/enterprise-homelab/projects/microsoft-intune/README.md

 **Status: 🟡 In Progress**

-A hands-on Intune lab — part of my transition from traditional systems administration into Identity and Access Management.
+A hands-on Microsoft Intune lab extending my systems administration experience into cloud-native endpoint management and Identity and Access Management.

 ## Overview